HKUST-KnowComp/NegotiationToM/README.md

 <img src="https://github.com/HKUST-KnowComp/NegotiationToM/blob/main/Example_Figure.jpg" width="500" height="600">

 ## Dataset
-The NegotiationToM dataset is in NegotiationToM.zip file.
-To prevent the data contamination issue, we set the password for the json file and the dataSet password is "NegotiationToM".
+The NegotiationToM dataset is in the NegotiationToM.zip file.
+To prevent data contamination, we set the password for the JSON file and the dataset password to "NegotiationToM."

 ## Reference:
 The details of this dataset and LLM performance are described in the following paper.